Article Translations: (Spanish)

 - Being malnourished — not eating enough food or not getting good nutrients — can make someone develop later than peers who eat a healthy, balanced diet.
 This can happen because of food insecurity, as well as disordered eating or excess physical activity.
 Teens with the eating disorder anorexia nervosa, for example, often lose so much weight that their bodies can't develop properly.
 Girls who are extremely active in sports may be late developers because their level of exercise keeps them so lean.
 Girls' bodies need enough fat before they can go through puberty or get their periods.

-- Problems in the , which make hormones important for body growth and development, also can delay puberty.
+- Problems in the pituitary gland or thyroid gland, which make hormones important for body growth and development, also can delay puberty.

 - Chromosome disorders can delay puberty in some people.
 Chromosomes are made up of DNA that contain our body's construction plans.
 So when they have problems, it can affect normal growth processes.
 For example: